SixArm/mast-cell-help/topics/diphenhydramine/index.md

 * **Sedative Effect:** Diphenhydramine has a sedative effect and can cause drowsiness.
 Because of this, it is often used as a sleep aid.

-* **Timing:** The effects of diphenhydramine typically last for about 4 to 6 hours.
+* **Timing:** Effects typically last for 4-6 hours.

 * **Side Effects:** Common side effects may include drowsiness, dry mouth, blurred vision, constipation, or urinary retention.
 It may also cause excitability, especially in children.

-**Interactions:** Diphenhydramine may interact with other medications, including central nervous system depressants.
+* **Interactions:** Diphenhydramine may interact with other medications, including central nervous system depressants.